As we age, it’s important to prioritize activities that promote mental, physical, and emotional well-being, especially for those with dementia.

 Try these exercises:

-Going on a brisk walk is a great way to get some fresh air, do gentle exercise, and stimulate a variety of senses.
+Going on outings with seniors living with dementia, like taking a brisk walk, is a great way to get some fresh air, do gentle exercise, and stimulate a variety of senses.

-Seniors living in, or frequently visiting, a senior care facility will love to engage in the following creative activities with you or fellow seniors.
+Seniors living in, or frequently visiting, a senior care facility will love to engage in the following creative activities that foster social connections with you or fellow seniors.

 42. Balloon Volleyball